 ConnectME looks for creative solutions for expanding affordable broadband service to the unserved areas of Maine.
-For the next round, the ninth round, we will continue to request smaller, focused proposals, with a suggested grant limit for each project of $100,000, funding no more than 50% of the total project, while recognizing that we can be flexible for exceptional proposals.
+We will continue to request smaller, focused proposals, with a suggested grant limit for each project of $100,000, funding no more than 50% of the total project, while recognizing that we can be flexible for exceptional proposals.
 Legislation creating the ConnectME Authority provides for funding from a 0.25% surcharge on instate communications services.

 The Authority makes grants for "last mile" infrastructure to provide high-speed internet access to customers in unserved areas of Maine.
 Specifically, such grants provide a percentage of the cost, matched with funding from an internet service provider, of bringing affordable access from an existing location to unserved homes and businesses, which then pay a monthly access fee to that service provider.

 The funding mechanism for the Authority is a 0.25% (one quarter of one percent) surcharge on all communications, video and internet service bills which generates approximately $1.1 million per year.
 From 2007 through 2018, the Authority has awarded 147 grants totaling nearly $12 million through a process that solicits, scores, and awards bids from public-private partnerships.